hypeitinc/CustomSlider/README.md

 https://github.com/hypeitinc/CustomSlider.git

+Custom range slider with two thumbs for iOS 12 and Swift 4.2 Added parameter for setting discrete steps and haptic feedback.
+Fully IBDesignable and IBInspectable.
+The included example shows both fully programatic setup as well as using the Interface Builder Storyboards.
-Custom range slider with two thumbs for iOS 11 and Swift 4 A Swift 4 conversion of the tutorial "How To Make a Custom Control Tutorial: A Reusable Slider" on raywenderlich.com https://www.raywenderlich.com/76433/how-to-make-a-custom-control-swift Take it from here and make it what you want it to be.
+A Swift 4 conversion of the tutorial "How To Make a Custom Control Tutorial: A Reusable Slider" on raywenderlich.com https://www.raywenderlich.com/76433/how-to-make-a-custom-control-swift Take it from here and make it what you want it to be.